 Sometimes there are ideas worth having, dreams worth dreaming, and projects worth pursuing that could result in catastrophic failure.
 Consider the city of Doha.
 This megamodern metropolis is surrounded by a foreboding wilderness completely devoid of drinkable water.
 How can you build a massive city in the middle of a desert; how can you provide a secure and dependable source of water?

 The reason this city and the country of Qatar can thrive is that someone was undaunted by the lack of water.
 Examining the problem closely, they discovered a possible solution – a massive desalination plant.
 The nearby Persian Gulf provides an unlimited source of salt water awaiting conversion to potable water.
 Now residents have an abundant supply.
-Looking ahead, Doha is creating new solar powered desalination plants that will provide irrigation for local farms.
+Looking ahead, Doha is creating new solar-powered desalination plants that will provide water to irrigate crops for local farmers.
 These farms will allow the country of Qatar to become food secure.

 What is your audacious project?
 Where is your city in a desert?
 Maybe it is time to look closely at the problems that prevent you from getting started.
 Rewrite the negative story.
 Take a risk worth taking today.